DeltaZuluSim/deltazulusim.github.io/_sceneries/search-and-rescue-sar-02.md

 ---
-title: "SOP SAR 02 – Search & Rescue Scenario, South of Bejaia, Algeria"
+title: "SO SAR 02 – Search & Rescue Scenario, South of Bejaia, Algeria"
 excerpt: " Search and Rescue (SAR) scenario in the southern region of Bejaia!
 Test your aerial reconnaissance and navigation skills as you locate a distress signal, report the situation, and navigate through challenging terrain."
 toc: true
 date: 2025-03-07T00:00:00+01:00